Ibrahima24Diallo/DBA-SQL-Projects/E-Commerce Sales Analysis Project/README.md

 * Weekly Orders and Sales

 The views summarized the data that later in the project was used as a source for creating reports in Power BI.
+**Refer to the Views folder to see SQL Queries**

 ## 5\) Stored Procedures
 I created stored procedures to make some of the SQL code reusable instead of having to write the same query every time.
+I also used parameters so that different values could be entered without having to rewrite the SQL query.

 The Stored Procedures included:
 * Searching orders by date range
 * Searching orders by state
 * Viewing sales by vendor
 * Finding top products by revenue
 * Viewing sales by month

-I used parameters so that different values could be entered without having to rewrite the SQL query.
+**Refer to the Stored Procedures folder to see SQL Queries**

 ## 6\) Indexes
 I also created indexes to demonstrate performance optimization techniques.
+The purpose of these indexes was to help SQL Server improve the speed of data retrieval from table(s) by creating a lookup structure.

 Examples included indexes on:
 * Order\_Date
 * CustomerInfo.Order\_ID
 * Products.SKU and Item\_Name

-The purpose of these indexes was to help SQL Server improve the speed of data retrieval from table(s) by creating a lookup structure.
+**Refer to the Indexes folder to see SQL Queries**

 ## 7\) Triggers
 I created triggers to demonstrate database automation and data protection within a real business workflow.

 Example of Triggers I created included
 * Deleted Order Audit
 I created an Orders\_Audit table to keep a record of all deleted orders.
 The trigger uses SQL Server's deleted temporary table to capture the records that were removed from the Orders table.
 The audit table also includes an AuditID to identify the user who deleted the record and the time the record was deleted.

 * Prevent Negative Total Amount
 I created a trigger that checks newly inserted orders.
 If for example the Total\_Paid is less than or equal to zero (<=0), the trigger prevents the transaction from going through and returns an error message.
+**Refer to the Triggers folder to see SQL Queries**

 ## 8\) Power BI Dashboard
 The SQL views was used to connect Power BI with SQL Server to create reports and visualization.
 The purpose is to use the cleaned and organized SQL Views data to create dashboards showing for example sales performance, products, vendors, orders, and other important business information in Power BI.

 <img width="1851" height="801" alt="1_E-Commerce Sales Data Dashboard" src="https://github.com/user-attachments/assets/9486e498-9cac-455f-9f8e-6d49d29c436d" />

 <img width="1854" height="802" alt="2_E-Commerce Sales Data Dashboard" src="https://github.com/user-attachments/assets/4d97a003-3817-4421-bb18-6783d17ef5ac" />

 ## 9\) Business Insights \& Recommendations
 After analyzing the sales data, I found several areas where the business could improve inventory planning, fulfillment, shipping, and customer marketing.

-* **Product Performance**
+**Product Performance**

 The Brassy Bra products showed more consistent sales across the months and appeared to perform especially well on Amazon, regardless of the product variant.